 Types of CBD Oil

-CBD oil and any other CBD product can contain one of three types of CBD extract: CBD isolate, full-spectrum, or broad-spectrum CBD.
+CBD oil products can contain one of three types of CBD extract: CBD isolate, full-spectrum, or broad-spectrum CBD.

 CBD isolate is pure CBD and nothing else.
 It’s either sold in the form of a white, crystalline powder or formulated into CBD oil and other products.
 A recent 2020 research study confirmed that pure CBD does not result in a positive drug test.